A unique collaboration

-Festival of the Mind is a unique collaboration between our academic colleagues’ expertise and the creative and cultural talent of our city.
+Festival of the Mind is a unique collaboration between our academic colleagues and experts from Sheffield’s cultural and creative industries.

 It is about welcoming the public and our students from all over the world – as we celebrate our University and our city, with themes that are both local and global.